Post-Baccalaureate Admission Entry Option

 • 3 credits - Medical Terminology

 A minimum of 40 documented volunteer or paid hours in Occupational Therapy under the supervision of a registered/licensed occupational therapist (OTR/L).
+In response to the rapidly changing circumstances associated with COVID-19, up to 12 of these hours may be obained through shadowing an OTR/L in a telehealth delivery model.

 A 3.0 cumulative QPA and a 'C' or better in all the above courses transferred or completed to meet the requirements.